-12. Remove the clamp securing the throttle body to the flange; then set the throttle body aside.
+12. Loosen the clamps (A and B) securing the throttle body to the air filter housing intake duct and intake manifold; then set the throttle body aside.

 13. Disconnect the shift linkage from the shift lever.

 14. Remove the snubber bracket from the left side of the engine.